woohook/virreled/src/README.txt

 Examples:

-./simcar cars/car1 tracks/track1
+./simcar data/car0/car0 tracks/track1

-./simcar cars/car3 tracks/track6
+./simcar data/car0/car0 tracks/track6

-28 tracks are available in the directory 'tracks'.
+22 tracks are available in the directory 'tracks'.

-Tracks 23 ...
-28 were imported from TORCS ( http://torcs.sf.net , more
-details in directory "newdata").

-The parameters of the cars can easily be modified.
-Below are a few details about the 4 cars:

-car1: open wheel, rear wheel drive, with wings which generate downforce
-car2: open wheel, rear wheel drive, without wings
-car3: rear wheel drive
+There is currently one car available:

-car4: 4 wheel drive
+car0: front wheel drive

 All cars are electric and therefore don't need gearboxes.
-The 3D models were imported from TORCS ( http://torcs.org ) and Speed Dreams ( http://speed-dreams.org ) and can be modified and redistributed according to the terms of the Free Art License.

 The buttons which control the game are: